 1. Tableau

-Tableau is a powerful, widely-used data visualization tool known for its user-friendly interface and robust capabilities.
+Tableau is a powerful, widely-used data visualization tool known for its user-friendly interface and integration capabilities.
 It allows users to create interactive and shareable dashboards with relative ease.
 Tableau can handle large amounts of data from various sources and is suitable for both beginners and advanced users.

 Key Features